-Signal OT Overheating of the device (OverTemperature) DC output will be switched off temporarily Non-critical Signal OVP • Overvoltage shutdown of the DC output due to high voltage entering the device or gen- (OverVoltage) erated by the device itself due to a defect or because the adjusted OVP threshold was lower than the actual output voltage Critical!
-The device and/or the load could be damaged Signal OCP Shutdown of the DC output due to excess of the preset limit (OverCurrent) Non-critical, protects the load from excessive current consumption Signal OPP Shutdown of the DC output due to excess of the preset limit (OverPower) Non-critical, protects the load from excessive power consumption Signal PF DC output shutdown due to AC undervoltage or defect of the AC input circuit (Power Fail) Critical on overvoltage!
+Signal OT (OverTemperature) Overheating of the device DC output will be switched off temporarily Non-critical Signal OVP (OverVoltage) Overvoltage shutdown of the DC output due to high voltage entering the device or generated by the device itself due to a defect Critical!
+The device and/or the load could be damaged Signal OCP (OverCurrent) Shutdown of the DC output due to excess of the preset limit Non-critical, protects the load from excessive current consumption Signal OPP (OverPower) Shutdown of the DC output due to excess of the preset limit Non-critical, protects the load from excessive power consumption Signal PF (Power Fail) DC output shutdown due to AC undervoltage or defect of the AC input circuit Critical on overvoltage!
 AC input circuit could be damaged